1956 Republican National Convention

 On August 23, 1956, singer Nat King Cole spoke at the Republican Convention.

+Convention scheduling

 The 1956 Republican convention was held after that year's Democratic National Convention.
 This was unusual, as since 1864, in every election but 1888, Democrats had held their convention second.
 It has become an informal tradition that the party holding the White House (which, accordingly, in 1956 had been the Republican Party) hosts their convention second, but it is unclear when this tradition began (Democrats had held the White House and held their conventions second between 1936 and 1952, but it is unclear whether they scheduled their conventions second in these years because of their White House incumbency, or whether they scheduled them second because it was traditional that Democratic National Conventions had been held after the Republican National Convention).

-The 'Joe Smith incident'
+Presidential nomination

+Presidential candidates

+President Eisenhower was unanimously re-nominated by the Republican delegates for President of the United States.